 If your organization is new to emergency planning, training should be provided to familiarize staff with the general principles.
 More specific training might also be required to help employees understand the protocols detailed in your EOP and their respective responsibilities in implementing the plan.
-FEMA has helpful information that can guide an organization to determine the level of training for individual employees.
-19 Training should focus on employee roles designed to keep your organization safe, business continuity, emergency planning and response, and emergency support for consumers.
+FEMA has helpful information that can guide an organization to determine the level of training for individual employees.4 Training should focus on employee roles designed to keep your organization safe, business continuity, emergency planning and response, and emergency support for consumers.

-FEMA offers helpful resources for personal family/household disaster planning at its Ready.gov website.
+FEMA offers helpful resources for personal family/household an emergency planning at its Ready. gov website.

-In the event of a disaster, some employees will need to work overtime.
+In the event of an emergency, some employees will need to work overtime.
 According to federal law, overtime wages must still be paid during response and recovery efforts.
 Be sure to review your state laws regarding overtime pay, as they may differ from federal law.

-For more information, see the U.S. Department of Labor Fact sheet #72: Employment & Wages Under Federal Law During Natural Disasters and Recovery and Hurricane Irene Pay and Leave Related Questions
+For more information, see the U.S. Department of Labor Fact sheet #72: Employment & Wages Under Federal Law During Natural Disasters and Recovery.